OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:54

 Peter followed him at a distance, right into the courtyard of the high priest.
-There he sat with the guards and warmed himself at the fire.
+There he sat with the guards and warmed himself by the fire.

 ---